-Now you might be wondering “What is the difference between a school, college, and university in the USA?”
-The quick answer is that a school can refer to any institution that provides learning.
+When it comes to school vs college vs university in the USA, the quick explanation is that a school can refer to any institution that provides learning.
 On the other hand, colleges are institutions that generally offer undergraduate programs while universities have both undergraduate and graduate offerings.
 Universities tend to have bigger class sizes than colleges and focus more on research than teaching (Epps, 2020).
 Lastly, a college may also refer to the broad fields of specialization comprising a university.
 Hence, most universities have a College of Liberal Arts, College of Engineering, and College of Education.

 It is interesting to note that the word school is derived from the Greek word scholē, which means leisure.
 For the Greeks, a life of leisure gives one the opportunity to think and explore things, which eventually led to the word’s usage in the educational context (Merriam Webster, n.d.).

 There are many types of schools in the U.S. However, the most common ones are public schools or ones that receive federal or state funding where students can study for free.
 In contrast, private schools do not receive government funding and so charge students with tuition to run their operations (Chen, 2019).
 Based on 2018 data, there are 91,276 traditional public schools; 32,461 private schools; and 7,193 public charter schools.

 However, there are other types of schools that blur the line between private and public schools.
 For instance, one school type that has been gaining traction in the U.S. are charter schools.
 Charter schools are public schools that are organized according to their own special charter.
 Charter schools have a board of directors, which is usually made up of parents and community members.